naver/hubblemon/Readme.md

 Collect client connect collect server at first time.
 Then collect server sends listener info which collect client should connect.
-With this info, collect client connect to corrent collect listener.
+With this info, collect client connect to correct collect listener.

 Collect client collects client stats (system and application stat) and send it to collect listener.

 Collect listener receives clients stats and save it to disk.
-And it check alarm cases or not.
+And it checks alarm cases or not.

-With thease saved stats, Hubblemon show to user client stats like above pages.
+With these saved stats, Hubblemon show to user client stats like above pages.